 1. Fill out the adoption reference form completely.
 Click here to download it.
 Click here to download Adobe, it’s free.
 If you are having trouble with the form, contact Qualify@goodhorse.org and we will provide the form in another format or take your application over the phone.

 Once you are approved you will receive a confirmation number from us in 10 business days (or less).
 This is the number that you include in inquiries about horses.
 If you do not hear anything beyond 10 business days, please check back.

-Once you are qualified you can receive contact information on horses that interest you.
+Once you are qualified you can receive contact information on Assisted Placements and arrange to see/meet horses here at Leighton Farm.
 When inquiring regarding a specific horse, provide your confirmation ID in the subject or body of your email and please include the name of the horse.

 1. Cases of animal abuse against you

 2. Form was not filled out fully (no contact information, bad telephone numbers, etc)

 3. References did not return our phone calls or emails